Broken Compass

-Broken Compass is the debut record from Sleepwave through Epitaph Records.
-This is also the first full release for lead singer Spencer Chamberlain since the breakup of his previous band Underoath, before they got back together.
+Broken Compass is the only studio album by Sleepwave, released through Epitaph Records.
+This is also the first full release for lead singer Spencer Chamberlain since the breakup of his previous band Underoath, before they reunited.

 Background

 Chamberlain announced the formation of his new band in September 2013.
 The first track from the album was released on October of that year, "Rock And Roll Is Dead And So Am I".
 The album was produced by David Bendeth, whose credits include that of Bring Me the Horizon and Of Mice & Men.
 In an interview with Under the Gun Chamberlain said, "...I feel like when the record comes out things will change.
 Everyone that has supported us so far has been 100% in, they love what we’re up to.
 It’s something new, something fresh.
 It’s not me trying to relive my past or regurgitate something I’ve already done a million times."